Tomato Basil Mozzarella Puff Pastry

 What Is Tomato Basil Mozzarella Puff Pastry?

-Tomato Basil Mozzarella Puff Pastry is my simplified, elevated take on a classic caprese-inspired tart.
+Tomato Basil Mozzarella Puff Pastry is my simplified, elevated take on a classic Caprese-inspired tart.
 It combines buttery, flaky puff pastry with layers of tomato sauce, fresh tomatoes, creamy mozzarella, basil, and Parmesan.
+Unlike a traditional Caprese, this version includes a thin layer of tomato sauce for added depth and a richer flavor.

 At its core, it’s a rustic Italian flavor profile built on a French pastry technique — which is exactly why I love it.
 The contrast between crisp, golden layers and soft, fresh toppings creates balance in every bite.